dendronhq/dendron-site/vault/pkg.nextjs-template.md

 ### Enhancements
 -   ~~Make Lookup change value when navigating~~
--   Make Breadcrumb clickable
+-   Make Breadcrumb clickable #assigned
--   Deeply nested tree view items can overflow
+-   Deeply nested tree view items can overflow  #assigned
--   Make breadcrumb clickable
 -   Support nav order in Single Hiearchy Workspaces
 -   Set max-width constraints for content
--   Navigate to home page using `nextjs/link` instead of `<a>`
+-   Navigate to home page using `nextjs/link` instead of `<a>` #assigned

 ### Fixes
--   Deeply nested tree view items can overflow
+-   Deeply nested tree view items can overflow #assigned
 -   Backlinks and Children links go to wrong url
 -   Internal links go to wrong url
 -   Opening one child of tree view should not close existing children